-Every year we see a lot of doctors making it to the final merit list of the UPSC civil services exam.
-Many of them have even been toppers.
-While some of them stick to medical sciences as their optional subject, others opt for a subject outside their core area.
+Many doctors make into the final list of UPSC Civil Services Exam every year.
+In fact, many of them have become the toppers.
+When it comes to choosing the optional subject for the optional papers, many doctors go for medical science whereas some of them also go for subjects other than their core field.
 This article talks about whether doctors should take medical sciences as optional subject or opt for some other subject in the IAS mains exam.

 Statistics tells us that the success rate for doctors is the highest among all academic backgrounds in the UPSC exam.
-(See Interesting Statistics about Optionals in UPSC Mains Exam).
-This is perhaps due to the rigorous nature of the MBBS course itself.
+This might be because of the rigorous nature of MBBS course itself.
 Doctors study hard for almost 5.5 years during their graduation.
 This kind of a demanding course can help them in the equally demanding UPSC preparation.

 If doctor candidates feel that they have a good grip over what they had previously learnt, they should opt for the medical sciences optional.
 But remember the following: